Native Americans

 The Mississippians buitl large flat-topped mounds.
 One mound was 100 feet high.
 The mounds were the base of chief's houses, and they were used for ceremonies and burials.
 The Etowah Indian Mounds were and example of the mounds.

 The Mississippians were greate at growing crops, and they grew corn, beans, squash, and pumpkins.
 They hunted small game like deer, rabbits, and squirrels.
 The Mississippians used the bow and arrow as a weapon, but they, also, had stone axes.
 The Mississippians used tools like blades, digging sticks, and bone hoes.
+The Mississippians developed their own fashion, and they often wore jewelry, colorful outfits, and tattoos.